roulzhq/Codebook/README.md

 - You can send the notebook around, but then your colleagues and your boss need to run it, install packages and... urgh)
 - It's not nice to present.

+Codebook wants to solve those issues by making it easy to use.
+You know, like it's 2020

+## Project Structure
+For now, this repo containts both the UI as well as the backend.
+The UI is an Angular app, the backend a app written in Go.
+I chose angular because it's easy and go because there is this package [otto](https://github.com/robertkrimen/otto) wich seems to be ideal for the code-execution thing.
+It's also lightweight, fast and can handle a lot websocket connections, and it's awesome!

+In a later version it might be a good idea to split the frontend and the backend, but for now let's keep it simple!

 ## Roadmap / Tasks
 ### Version 0.1.0
 - [ ] Create a minimal client/UI (web based and online!)